gemini-cli-extensions/cloud-sql-mysql/README.md

 * `CLOUD_SQL_MYSQL_USER`: The database username.
 * `CLOUD_SQL_MYSQL_PASSWORD`: The password for the database user.

+> [!NOTE]
+> When using private IPs with Cloud SQL for MySQL, you must use a Virtual Private Cloud (VPC) network.

 ## Usage Examples

 Interact with MySQL using natural language right from your IDE: